Welcome to Freostyle - a fully self contained 2 bedroom apartment with easy access to all Fremantle has to offer.

 Free wireless broadband connection for unlimited internet use.

-Fully equipped apartment with ducted air conditioning / heating to rooms and living areas.
+Fully equipped apartment with ducted air conditioning providing cooling / heating to rooms and living areas.

 Bedroom 1 has a queen size pillow top bed, built in robe, ceiling fan and flat screen tv.